simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 If you don't want to add this file at repository level.
 You can also keep the same in ~/.npmrc.

-3. Add .npmrc in .gitignore.
+3. Add .npmrc in `.gitignore`.
 Because we definitely don't want to commit token to github.

+You can create a .npmrc at ~/.npmrc and put the same content there.
+That should also work.

 4. Then just do the normal package install by running below command

+There is one more way of doing it.

 ```
 npm install
 ```
 If every steps worked fine above, the install would have happened successfully.

+And That's it voila,🎆 you have published and consumed a private package.
+In my opinion, now with github packages it is very easy to publish and consume private packages as the packages stays near to your code.

-To consume a public github package, you can just get rid of follwing line from .npmrc
+To consume a public github package, you can just get rid of follwing line from .npmrc, because now you should bnot be needing any authentication

 ```
 //npm.pkg.github.com/:_authToken=[YOURTOKEN]
 ```

-And That's it voila,🎆 you have published and consumed a private package.
-In my opinion, now with github packages it is very easy to publish and consume private packages as the packages stays near your code.

-Also in most of the case organizations are using plans of github which autimatically allows github packages feature.
+>In most of the cases, organizations are using Githu plans which automatically allows github packages.

 ### Docker Install

 Add the following content to your docker file.
-Not all the part is relevant,but the part where I am adding github token can be noticed more carefully
+Not all the parts are relevant,but the part where I am adding github token can be noticed bit more carefully.

 ```dockerfile